Summer Studentship Awards

-The FRAME Studentship Programme provides grants to undergraduates to undertake research projects in an area relating to the development of alternative methods.
-This programme provides opportunities for students to develop key research skills whilst enthusing potential pioneers of future non-animal research methods.
+The FRAME Studentship Programme provides grants to undergraduates to undertake research projects in an area relating to the development and uptake of alternative methods.

-The annual Summer Studentship Programme aims to be an incubator for the alternatives researchers of the future.
+The annual Summer Studentship Programme aims to be an incubator for the alternatives researchers of the future to develop their research skills and knowledge.
 Undergraduate students today have the potential to play key roles in developing, refining and implementing alternative, human-based methods and help achieve our vision of a future in which non-animal methods are the scientific first choice.
-Relevant projects for these awards most often include laboratory work, but might also take the form of social science research into behaviour and policy influences on uptake and barriers to achieving change.
-Occasionally, FRAME will offer specific project briefs according to its current strategic priorities for students to apply to.
+Relevant projects for these awards most often include laboratory work, but might also take the form of social science research into behaviour and policy influence.
+They could for example look at accelerating the uptake of non-animal methods or barriers to achieving change.
+Occasionally, FRAME will offer specific project briefs according to our current strategic priorities for students to apply to.

 The FRAME Summer Studentship Programme

 The FRAME Summer Studentship Programme was launched in 2019 and provides grant funding for students looking to undertake a summer research project.
 These projects may not have been planned as an alternative to the use of laboratory animals but should have the potential to advance knowledge or techniques which will help lead to the replacement of animals in research.